 - Ability to lift 50 pounds

 - Ability to safely operate a fork truck

-- Facility is heated in winter, but not air conditioned in summer
+- The facility is heated in winter but not air-conditioned in summer

-- Employee must be able to stand on concrete floors for a minimum of eight hours.
-Kneeling, squatting, bending over and standing for long periods of time may be required to perform assigned tasks.
+- Kneeling, squatting, bending over, and standing for long periods may be required to perform assigned tasks

-- Can occasionally be loud, especially in local areas where grinding or machine testing is taking place.
-Ear plugs are provided and required where posted.
+- Can occasionally be loud, especially in local areas where grinding or machine testing occurs

 - Earplugs are provided and required where posted